 Microphones, headphones and loudspeakers – Current-carrying coils are used with permanent magnets to convert electricity into mechanical energy that changes the pressure of the surrounding air to create sound.

 Dentures – To keep dentures securely in place, tiny neodymium magnets are used.
+Actually, neodymium magnets are used in several medical devices.
+Read more about neodymium magnets in medical applications here.

 Magnetic jewelry – Magnetic therapy jewelry is often made with neodymium magnets; these magnets are also used in bracelet and necklace clasps.